satra/intro2nipype/abstract.rst

-During this why & how you will learn the basics of Python for scientific computing.
-I will explain how Python can be used as a simple calculator and also how to use it to do linear algebra and plots for publication ready figures.
-Python is free and comes will very efficient libraries for numerical computation making it a serious alternative to matlab.
-If time permits I will demo some neat features of Python like parallel computing, interactive debugging and code testing.
+During this why, what & how you will learn the basics of Nipype for brain imaging analysis.
+I will explain how Nipype can be used as a simple library and also how to use it to do analyses of real world projects.
+Nipype is a Python based framework and comes with extensive brain imaging software support and workflow creation and execution support making it a serious alternative to bash scripting/matlab scripting and GUIs.
+If time permits I will demo some neat features of Nipype like distributed computing.